kstenerud/concise-encoding/ce-structure.md

 #### String Character Replacement

-String-like arrays **CAN** contain characters that require special processing when decoded.
+Special processing is required to replace escape sequences in [CTE](cte-specification.md) documents with their encoded values.
 This processing **MUST** occur *before* any validation takes place.

-Special processing is required:

- * When escape sequences are encountered (in CTE documents only)
- * When a [NUL](#nul) character is encountered

 #### NUL

 The NUL character (U+0000) **MUST** by default be disallowed in string-like arrays.
+When disabled, encountering a NUL character in a string-like array is a [data error](#data-errors).

 A schema **CAN** explicitly allow the NUL character.
 When explicitly allowed, the codec **MUST** support NUL characters if the language/platform can support it.
-If the platform cannot support NUL, an explicit allow by the schema will have no effect (NUL support will still be disabled), and the codec **MUST** generate a diagnostic describing the problem.
+If it cannot support NUL but the schema explicitly enables NUL, then the codec **MUST** generate a diagnostic describing the problem and halt processing.

-If NUL support is disabled, encountering a NUL character in a string-like array is a [data error](#data-errors).

-**Note**: Because NUL is a troublesome character on many platforms, its use in documents is strongly discouraged.
+**Note**: Because NUL is a troublesome character on many platforms, its use in documents is *strongly* discouraged.

 ##### Line Endings